boazbk/tcs/lec_03_computation.md

 * We can define the notion of computing a function via a simplified "programming language", where computing a function $F$ in $T$ steps would correspond to having a $T$-line NAND program that computes $F$.
 * While the NAND programming only has one operation, other operations such as functions and conditional execution can be implemented using it.
 * Every function $F:\{0,1\}^n \rightarrow \{0,1\}^m$ can be computed by a NAND program of at most $O(m 2^n)$ lines (and in fact at most $O(m 2^n/n)$ lines).
-* Sometimes (always?) we can translate an efficient algorithm to compute $F$ into a NAND program with a  number of lines comparable to the number of steps in this algorithm.
+* Sometimes (or maybe always?) we can translate an _efficient_ algorithm to compute $F$ into a NAND program that computes $F$  with a  number of lines comparable to the number of steps in this algorithm.